 Arnold's swing model when he was a boy in the 1930s was Byron Nelson, and he pored over the instruction book Byron Nelson's Winning Golf.
 When he finally met Nelson, who was already famous for his proficient ball-striking, Lord Byron's sportsmanship and unfailing politeness gave Arnold even more to imitate.
 Later, a generation of young golfers copied Arnold's pants-hitching, go-for-broke style.
-Today, when tour pros like Phil Mickelson sign hats and programs, they often mention they're following Arnold's lead.
+Today, when tour pros like Jordan Spieth and Rickie Fowler sign hats and programs, they sometimes mention how they're following Arnold's lead.

 10. GET IT TO THE HOLE

 "The worst thing you can do is leave a putt short," Arnold said.
 In his prime, he charged them all.
-In the final round of the 1960 Masters, he banged a birdie putt on No. 16 off the flagstick (which at the time could be left unattended).
+In the final round of the 1960 Masters, he banged a birdie putt on No. 16 off the flagstick.
 He then rammed home a 20-footer for birdie on 17, and rapped in a four-footer for another birdie at the last to win by a shot.
 That's just one example of his aggressive putting.
 Even when the three-footers stopped falling late in his career, he defended his style.
 "Get the ball to the hole no matter what," he said.
 "If you do that, you'll at least give it a chance to go in, which, if I'm not mistaken, is the object of the game."
 Simple, sound advice from The King.